 After application do not stroke or groom animals until the application site is dry.
 In case of accidental spillage onto skin, wash off immediately with soap and water.
-People with a known hypersensitivity to benzyl alcohol, imidacloprid or moxidectin should administer the product with caution.
-In very rare cases the product may cause skin sensitisation or transient skin reactions (for example numbness, irritation or burning/tingling sensation).
+People with a known hypersensitivity to benzyl alcohol, imidacloprid or moxidectin should administer the veterinary medicinal product with caution.
+In very rare cases the veterinary medicinal product may cause skin sensitisation or transient skin reactions (for example numbness, irritation or burning/tingling sensation).
+In very rare cases the veterinary medicinal product may cause respiratory irritation in sensitive individuals.

-In very rare cases the product may cause respiratory irritation in sensitive individuals.
-If the product accidentally gets into eyes, they should be thoroughly flushed with water.
+If the veterinary medicinal product accidentally gets into eyes, they should be thoroughly flushed with water.

-If skin or eye symptoms persist, or the product is accidentally swallowed, seek medical advice immediately and show the package leaflet or label to the physician.
+If skin or eye symptoms persist, or the veterinary medicinal product is accidentally swallowed, seek medical advice immediately and show the package leaflet or label to the physician.

-The solvent in Advocate may stain or damage certain materials including leather, fabrics, plastics and finished surfaces.
+The solvent in Imoxat may stain or damage certain materials including leather, fabrics, plastics and finished surfaces.
 Allow the application site to dry before permitting contact with such materials.